TommyMart/Data_Visualisation_API/readme.md

 This code connects the Post model and the user field, a user can make multiple posts, but a post can only be created by one user.

+Here are some common SQLAlchemy methods, most used in this app, and their purposes:

+- commit: db.session.commit(): Commits the current transaction, saving all changes made during the transaction to the database.

+- delete: db.session.delete(instance): Marks an instance (record) for deletion from the database.
+The change is finalized when commit() is called.

+- session: db.session: Represents the database session used to manage and persist operations on objects and transactions.
+It's the main interface for interacting with the database.

+- select: db.select([columns]): Constructs a SQL SELECT statement to query data from the database.
+It's used to retrieve records based on certain criteria.

+- add: db.session.add(instance): Adds a new instance (record) to the session to be inserted into the database upon commit.

+- query: db.session.query(Model): Creates a query object for the specified model, allowing you to retrieve data from the database using various filtering and ordering methods.

+- filter: query.filter(condition): Adds filtering conditions to a query, returning only the records that match the specified condition.

+- filter_by: query.filter_by(**kwargs): Adds filtering conditions to a query using keyword arguments to specify column-value pairs.

+- scalar: query.scalar(): Executes the query and returns a single scalar result, which is the first column of the first row in the result set.

+- scalars: query.scalars(): Executes the query and returns an iterator of scalar results, which are the values of the first column for all rows in the result set.

+- all: query.all(): Executes the query and returns all results as a list of instances.

+- first: query.first(): Executes the query and returns the first result, or None if no result is found.

+- update: query.update(values): Performs a bulk update operation on the records that match the query's filter conditions, setting the specified column values.

+- rollback: db.session.rollback(): Rolls back the current transaction, undoing any changes made during the transaction.

 ---